HMS Euryalus (1803): Napoleonic Wars

 Euryalus was built by Henry Adams's firm at Buckler's Hard, and launched in 1803.
 Her first action occurred on 2 and 3 October 1804 when, captained by Henry Blackwood, she participated in an attack on French vessels off Boulogne pier.
 During Blackwood's absence, Captain J. Hardy temporarily commanded her.
+On 18 October, she was driven ashore on Spike Island, County Cork.

 On 22 February 1805, Euryalus captured St Jose while on the Irish station. shared in the prize by agreement with Euryalus.